aquachain/aquacppminer/README.md

 * 1.1: fix occasional bad shares, linux/win/macOS build scripts

 ### Installation
-On Linux you may need to install some required packages first
+On Linux you may need to install some required packages first in order to build

-    ubuntu : sudo apt-get install libssl-dev libcurl3 redhat : sudo yum install libcurl-devel gmp-devel openssl-devel
+    ubuntu : sudo apt-get install libssl-dev libcurl4-gnutls-dev libgmp-dev redhat : sudo yum install libcurl-devel gmp-devel openssl-devel

 Other platforms, just unzip to a folder and launch